alibek-gao/rsschool-cv/cv.md

 Self-taught full-stack web developer aiming to master frontend.
 One year experience in building complex CRM with more than 250 tables in database.
-Current job stack: PHP, Codeigniter, MySQL, jQuery, Bootstrap, Git Familiar with Laravel and React.
+Current job stack: PHP, Codeigniter, MySQL, jQuery, Bootstrap, Git

+Familiar with Laravel and React.
+Basic knowledge of Vue.js

 ## Code example
 ```